adricen/siteFabacademy/md_files/week_18.md

 ---

-## The Webgame Controler
+## The Game Controler

 ![gameControler](assets/img/week18/finalProjectPackshot.jpg)

 #### <a name="what"></a>What will it do ?

-The webgame controler is a little dock station where you can plug-in differents controlers.
-The main idea is to be able to plug-in some simple and more complex controlers to play with web games.
+The Game controler is a little dock station where you can plug-in differents controlers.
+The main idea is to be able to plug-in some simple and more complex controlers to play with games like unity or web.

 #### <a name="who"></a>Who's done what beforehand ?